 - Add weight to your vehicle.
 If you’re vehicle is rear-wheel drive and lightweight over the rear wheels (like a pickup truck), adding weight to the back of your vehicle can help increase traction when there is snow or ice.

 By using the tips above, you can reduce your risk of being part of a weather-related accident.
 If you do find yourself the victim of a winter automobile accident, you may be entitled to compensation.

-If you believe someone else was at fault, you should contact an experienced personal injury attorney in South Bend to help you receive the compensation you deserve.
+If you believe someone else was at fault, you should contact a South Bend personal injury lawyer at Pfeifer, Morgan & Stesiak to help you receive the compensation you deserve.